Animated GIFs (something like a short movie with fewer frames) have become popular recently, as an alternative to a brief movie clip.

 They can also make things flashy, drawing attention to something.
 This has the drawback of distracting from the rest of that web page.

-Here are two examples we have recently done (at the top of the page):
+Here are two examples we have recently done (at the top of each page):